 Variety of Fruits and Vegetables

 The nutrients in fruits and vegetables are essential to current and lifelong health.
-Cruciferous vegetables like cabbage and Brussel sprouts prevent cancer in the mother, her baby and even children in future generations.
+Cruciferous vegetables like cabbage and Brussels sprouts prevent cancer in the mother, her baby, and even children in future generations.
 Pregnant women will benefit when most of their diet is made up of fruits and vegetables, organic whenever possible.
-A quick source of fruits and vegetables for a mom on the run are Juice Plus+.
+A quick source of fruits and vegetables for a mom on the run is Juice Plus+.

 Vitamin C